bitrix24/b24restdocs/api-reference/chats/chat-update/im-chat-update-color.md

 {% note alert "TO-DO _not exported to prod_" %}

-- revisions needed for writing standards
+- edits needed for writing standards
 - parameter types are not specified
 - examples are missing